nivit/goodvibes/README.md

 	./configure
 	make

+If you want the build to be more verbose, invoke configure as such:

+	./configure --enable-silent-rules

 Overcooked build is quite modular.
 Features that require an external library are compiled only if the required dependencies are found on your system.
 Otherwise they're excluded from the build.